Milnor fibre boundary of a non-isolated surface singularity: The plumbing calculus

-This operation can also be inserted in the list of (\ref{RED-CALC}); nevertheless, one can prove that it is a consequence of those already listed there.
-Indeed, blowing up the left--edge, and blowing down the strict transform of the 0--vertex, we realize that $e$ can be replace by $e\pm 1$.
-Hence by repeating this pair of operations, we can replace $e$ by 0.
+Hence, this operation can also be inserted in the list of reduced calculus; nevertheless, one can prove that it is a consequence of those already listed there.
+Indeed, by R0(a) we can assume that the signs of the left edges are $+$.
+By blowing up the left--edge, and blowing down the strict transform of the 0--vertex, we realize that $e$ can be replaced by $e\pm 1$.
+Hence by repeating this pair of operations, we can reduce $e$ to 0.
 Then a 0--chain absorption of this newly created 0--vertex finishes the argument. \end{remark}

+In this book we will manipulate only the operations listed above.
+Nevertheless, if the reader wishes to use some other operations of the (oriented) plumbing calculus, this is perfectly fine if she or he wishes to focus only on $\partial F$.\ix{Milnor!fiber!boundary} In fact, sometimes it is helpful to have in mind the `splitting operation' R6 too, since it helps to represent some of the manifolds as connected sums. \ix{connected sum}

+\begin{definition} We write $\G_1\sim \G_2$ if $\G_1$ can be obtained from $\G_2$ by the above reduced plumbing calculus. \end{definition}

+\begin{bekezdes}\labelpar{strictly} {\bf The strictly reduced calculus.} We can go further, and consider an even more restricted set of operations.
+It is based on the conjecture that under our construction of graphs, all the possible graphs associated with the same geometric object, a non--isolated singular germ $f$, share the same integers $c(\G)$ and $g(\G)$ (independently of the different choices in the construction).
+In fact, we conjecture that these integers are related to the weight filtration of the mixed Hodge structure on $H^1(\partial F,{\mathbb C})$, see Chapter \ref{s:MHS}. \ix{plumbing!graph calculus!strictly reduced|textbf} \ix{plumbing!graph calculus!with arrows|textbf}\ix{mixed Hodge structure!weight filtration}

+Since these numbers are modified under the usual calculus, in fact even under the reduced calculus, we get that the weight filtration of the mixed Hodge structure is not a topological/smooth invariant of $\partial F$ (provided that the above mentioned conjecture is true).
+For concrete examples see \ref{re:MHSnot} and \ref{ex:MHSnot}.

+This suggests, that if we would like to preserve this analytic information as well, we have to exclude the oriented handle absorption R5 from the list of operations of the `reduced calculus', and use an even more restrictive set, which is called {\em strictly reduced oriented calculus}.
+Hence, it only includes the operations R0(a), R1 and R3 and their inverses. \end{bekezdes}